-- Innovate, design and build cooling and heat recovery process systems, enabling heat recovery to a local LTDH grid.
-They will mainly be driven by renewables.
-Design work will start in 2017 and heat recovery will start in 2019.
+- Innovate, design and build cooling and heat recovery process systems, enabling heat recovery to a local low-temperature district heating grid.
+The heat recovery systems will mainly be driven by renewables.

-- Design and build a LTDH grid with non-conventional pipe materials.
-The project will also test new innovative pipe components to make the pipes easier to transport and more cost-efficient.
+- Design and build a low-temperature district heating grid with non-conventional pipe materials.
+Test new innovative pipe components introduced by COOL DH.

-- Develop viable business models and new pricing systems as well as ensuring a good (low) return temperature, and provide the building companies with maximum flexibility regarding the choice of heating systems.
+- Develop viable business models and new pricing systems, which ensure a good (low) return temperature and provide the building companies with maximum flexibility regarding the choice of heating systems.

-- Demonstrate a full system with all needed components suitable for low DH temperatures (40–65 oC), including demonstration of systems for heating of DHW (Domestic Hot Water) without risk of legionella.
+- Demonstrate a full system with all needed components suitable also for ultra-low DH temperatures including demonstration of systems for heating of DHW without risk of legionella.

 Potential impact on a European level